Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Conclusions

-In the present article it is shown that there appear many subgap states in Shubnikov phase of 2D topological superconducting materials with coexistence of superconductivity and noncollinear spin ordering.
-The majority of them are edge bound states, while the rest are vortex bound states (like Caroli-de Gennes-Matricon states).
-The formation of Majorana vortex modes in the proposed system is also proved.
-In general, finite-energy vortex bound states can have nearby excitation energies forming a cluster, and the number of such energies corresponds to the number of vortices.
-In turn, the energy difference between different clusters of vortex bound states in the excitation spectrum is an order of magnitude higher then the difference between the adjacent energies.
-Therefore, zero energy Majorana modes localized on the single vortex core or the cores of the pair of vortices can be distinguished from other higher energy vortex bound states in experiments.
-This can be done by tools measuring local density of states near the vortex core, such as scanning tunneling microscopy.
-For a number of vortices more than two on the considered limited triangular lattice, vortex bound states appear not only with zero energy, but also with the excitation energy nearby to zero.
-Nevertheless, the conditions can be found when the localization of Majorana modes and localization of nearby vortex bound states occur on different vortex cores.
-Therefore they still can be separated from each other.
-The use of such modes in braiding operations remains the open question.
-It is supposed that the presented results remain applicable for larger vortex cores when the scale of the core and the lattice size is preserved.
+Finite-energy vortex bound states can also have nearby excitation energies forming a cluster, and the number of such energies corresponds to the number of vortices.
+In turn, the energy difference between various clusters of vortex bound states in the excitation spectrum is an order of magnitude higher than the difference between the adjacent energies for edge states.
+This result shows that in principle the zero energy Majorana vortex modes can be distinguished from other higher energy vortex bound states in experiments, while the edge states can not.
+It is supposed that this can be done by tools measuring local density of states near the vortex core, such as scanning tunneling microscopy.